50 Latest Carbon IELTS Topics

 The graph below shows relative price changes for fresh fruits and vegetables, sugars and sweets, and carbonated drinks between 1978 and 2009.
 Summarize the information by selecting and reporting the main features and making comparisons where relevant.

-The table shows the changes in carbon production in four countries from 1995 to 1999.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+The diagram gives information about the process of making carbonate drinks.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant

 Governments should make public transportation free in order to reduce the number of private vehicles on roads, therefore leading to lower carbon emissions.
 To what extent do you agree or disagree?